hangoutsbot/hangoutsbot/hangupsbot/plugins/_chatbridge/README.md

 # stability

+* chatbridges will work with the same config keys as their plugin base, where applicable
+* do not run  both the base plugin and their chatbridge successor at the same time!

 | platform | notes         | devs                                           | plugin base       |
 |----------|---------------|------------------------------------------------|-------------------|
 | hubot    | may be broken |                                                |                   |